zylklab/ambari-shell-tools/README.md

 # ambari-shell-tools
-Curl examples for using Ambari REST API from command line shell scripts
+Some basic curl examples for using Ambari REST API from command line shell scripts

 ## Cluster services
 This section is composed of two scripts for starting/stopping/checking services from command line via REST API in an Ambari cluster.